 Unit 1: Common Principles and Approaches to Privacy

-This unit includes a brief discussion about the modern history of privacy, an introduction to types of information, an overview of information risk management and a summary of modern privacy principles.
+This unit includes a brief description of privacy, an introduction to types of information, an overview of information risk management and a summary of modern privacy principles.

 Unit 2: Jurisdiction and Industries